Radial conformal welding in Liouville quantum gravity: Theorem for

 \section{Theorem~\ref{thm:w2w} for $W < \frac{\gamma^2}2$}

 In this section we will prove Theorem~\ref{thm:w2w} for $W < \frac{\gamma^2}2$.

 \begin{definition} Let $W \in (0, \frac{\gamma^2}2)$.
-Sample a quantum disk $ \cD \sim \cM^\mathrm{disk}(W)$ and restrict to the event that the left boundary length of $ \cD$ is greater than its right boundary length, and conformally weld the entire right boundary arc to the initial segment of the left boundary arc starting from the first marked point.
-Embed the resulting quantum surface as $(\bbH, \phi, \eta, i, \infty)$ where $i$ and $\infty$ correspond to the first and second marked point of $\wt \cD$ respectively, and the curve $\eta$ goes from $\infty$ to $i$.
-Let $M_W$ be the law of $(\phi, \eta)$. \end{definition}
+Sample a quantum disk $ \cD \sim \Md_{0,2}(W)$ and restrict to the event that the left boundary length of $ \cD$ is greater than its right boundary length, and conformally weld the entire right boundary arc to the initial segment of the left boundary arc starting from the first marked point.
+Embed the resulting quantum surface as $(\bbH, \phi, \eta, i, \infty)$ where $i$ and $\infty$ correspond to the first and second marked point of $\tilde \cD$ respectively, and the curve $\eta$ goes from $\infty$ to $i$.
+Let $M_W$ be the law of $(\phi, \eta)$. \end{definition} We note that the conformal welding in Definition~\ref{def-MW} a.s.\ exists and is unique; indeed, \cite[Theorem 1.2.4]{DMS14} gives the a.s.\ existence and uniqueness for the conformal welding of a thin quantum wedge to itself, which implies the corresponding result for thin quantum disks since a thin quantum disk can be viewed as an initial subset of a thin quantum wedge (see Definitions~\ref{def-thin-wedge} and~\ref{def-thin-disk}).

 The statement of Theorem~\ref{thm:w2w} for $W < \frac{\gamma^2}2$ then reduces to the claim that there exists a constant $C = C(W)$ such that for $(\phi, \eta)$ sampled from $M_W$, the law of $(\bbD, \phi, 0, 1)/{\sim_\gamma}$ is $C \Md_{1,1}(W, W+2)$, and conditioned on $\phi$, the conditional law of $\eta$ is radial $\SLE_\kappa(W-2)$.
 Using the resampling properties of the Liouville field discussed in Section~\ref{sec-prelim-resampling}, we will establish resampling properties of $M_W$.
 Note that since $M_W$ is an infinite measure, the conditional laws described below are understood in the sense of Definition~\ref{def-markov-kernel}.